omgupta7352/calculator-react/README.md

 1. See the size of the elements adjust based on their device's screen size
 2. Perform mathematical operations like addition, subtraction, multiplication, and division

-## Built with:

- - Semantic HTML5 markup
- - CSS custom properties
- - Flex
- - Grid
- - ReactJs

-# Calculator

-The Calculator project is a web-based application that allows users to perform basic arithmetic operations.
-This project is built using HTML, CSS, JavaScript, and React.

 ## Table of Contents